 It is an alterative to the airport for those wishing to arrive in or depart from Xiamen.
 Be aware that there is another eligible cruise terminal, Xiamen Wutong Port (厦门五通码头), that serves ships to Taiwan also.

-Taiwan qualifies as a region outside of Mainland China for the 144-hour policy.
+Taiwan qualifies as a region outside of Chinese mainland for the 144-hour policy.

 Downtown Xiamen, around Zhongshan Road Pedestrian Street, is conveniently about 16 minutes from the airport by taxi.
 This is the central shopping and tourism area, and it is known for the many preserved colonial-era buildings left by foreigners.

 Along with the old architecture, one of the draws of Xiamen is the generally pleasant subtropical weather that makes for pleasant walking tours around the downtown and seaside area.

 On Zhongshan Road, there are many stores and small restaurants where you'll have plenty of choices for dining and street snacks.
 You can also buy local products such as the local tea.
 Xiamen is especially known for its Fujian-cuisine-style seafood.
 Fujian or Min cuisine is one of China's Eight Famous Schools of Culinary Art and is known for fancy artistry and unusual ingredients that produce unusual delicious flavors and an unusual dining experience.